rfbigelow/game-of-life/README.md

 ### Camera Move System

 The camera move system updates the `Transform` component on entities that also have the `OrthographicProjection` component.

+## Reset System

+This system simply sets the app state to `AppState::Init`, which will reinitialize the simulation.

 ### Pause System